prisma/prisma1/docs/01-Getting-Started/01-React/01-Apollo.md

 - `graphcool.yml`: Contains your [service definition](!alias-opheidaix3).
 - `types.graphql`: Contains the [data model](!alias-eiroozae8u) and any additional type definitions for your Graphcool service, written in the GraphQL [Schema Definition Language](https://medium.com/@graphcool/graphql-sdl-schema-definition-language-6755bcb9ce51) (SDL).
-- `.graphcoolrc` (_local_): Contains information about the [targets](!alias-zoug8seen4) that you have configured for your service.
 - `src`: Contains the source code (and if necessary GraphQL queries) for the [functions](!alias-aiw4aimie9) you've configured for your service.
 Notice that a new service comes with a default "Hello World"-function (called `hello` in `graphcool.yml`) which you can delete if you don't want to use it.

 Next you need to configure the [data model](!alias-eiroozae8u) for your service.

 <Instruction>

-Open `./server/types.graphql` and add the following type definition to it:
+Open `./server/types.graphql` and add the following type definition to it (feel free to delete the existing `User` type):

 ```graphql(path="server/types.graphql")
 type Post {
   id: ID! @isUnique    # read-only (managed by Graphcool)
   createdAt: DateTime! # read-only (managed by Graphcool)
   updatedAt: DateTime! # read-only (managed by Graphcool)

   description: String!
   imageUrl: String!
 }